eng3844f17/eng3844f17.github.io/_projects/p2-visuals.md

 ## Description

-After collecting and working with your data, you should have some categories that have also been dimensionalized in meaningful ways.
-With these data, we will learn about some basic visualization conventions.
+After collecting your data, we will analyze your data, developing categories and codes for you to visualize.
+We will analyze and explore your data in tandem with learning some basic visualization conventions.
 From there, you will make decisions about how you want to visualize your categories and their relationships.

 We will be using Scalable Vector Graphics (SVG) to create our visualizations destined for your data-story website.
-These markup, graphical objects have long since been around, but have made recent strides in functionality within HTML5 documents.
+These markup, graphical objects have long since been around, but have made recent strides in functionality over the past decade in lieu of HTML5 documents.
 Consequently, SVG visuals have become integral digital media for web documents across design and content domains.

 As a basic introduction, we will use the Inkscape application to create our draft visualization as a SVG file.
 We will learn about its basic document structure (see image below), and prep it for our future data-story website.